DevExpress/testcafe-action/README.md

 You can also use the [version](#version) option to specify the TestCafe version to install.

-> Run the [setup-node](https://github.com/actions/setup-node) action before `testcafe-action` to install a specific a Node.js version.
+> Run the [setup-node](https://github.com/actions/setup-node) action before `testcafe-action` to install a specific Node.js version.

 ## Options